wlonk/arcadia/rules/index.md

 >
 > Secret powers for accomplishments when you use them in fairy?
 Or just "use
 > them creatively"?
->
-> # What storm is on the horizon?
->
->   * Some day my father will die, and unless I'm married, I'll be penniless.
->   * The man to whom I owe a debt of honour will ruin me if I cannot repay.
->   * If I do not act, my beloved will marry another.
->   * The elderly relative from whom I expect to inherit will disown me if I
->     marry as I wish, but my beloved is ill and may not outlive the relative.
->   * My reputation may find me, and no one will trust me after that.
->   * I am trapped in a foolish engagement and must marry where I do not love.
->   * I am pregnant and unmarried.
->
-> What is the tilt?
-Why has this issue become a crisis _now_?

 * TOC
 {:toc}